nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Encapsulation - Exercise/AnimalFarm/README.md

 ### Step 3.
 Validate Data Properly

 Validate the chicken’s name (it cannot be null, empty, or whitespace).
 In case of an invalid name, print the Exception message: "Name cannot be empty.".

+Validate the age properly, minimum and maximum age are provided, make use of them.
+In case of an invalid age, print Exception message: "Age should be between 0 and 15.".
+Don’t forget to handle properly the possibly thrown Exceptions.